 What is a theme?

-In this case, it isn’t the song that you hear at the start of your favourite Netflix series.
-A theme in a story links to the main idea or topic in the story.
+In this context, a theme is not the song that you hear at the start of your favourite TV series.
+A theme in a novel is the main ideas or topics explored within the story.

 Why are themes important?

-‘Animal Farm’ is a story that has a literal, or obvious meaning.
-However, it also has a moral meaning which is intended to teach the reader something.
-By exploring this moral meaning in your exam answer, you will secure grade 4-6 skills.
+‘Animal Farm’ is a story that has a literal, or explicit meaning.
+However, it also has a deeper moral meaning which is intended to teach the reader something.
+By exploring this moral meaning in your exam answer, you will demonstrate grade 4-6 skills.

-We are going to focus on 5 key themes in ‘Animal Farm’: Class and equality; power; education; language, and religion.
+We are going to focus on five key themes in ‘Animal Farm’: Class and equality; power; education; language, and religion.

 Exam focus: When the animals are united, they succeed.
 Consider what Orwell wants us to think of equality and dictators.

 In ‘Animal Farm’, Orwell explores the theme of power and control.
 At the start, the animals gain power over Mr Jones but this is short-lived as the pigs slowly take control.
 Napoleon is an example of how someone wanting to seize power can affect everyone else.
 He pretends that the decisions he makes are for the animals, but really they are for selfish reasons.
 Napoleon steals milk and apples, lies about Snowball and changes the Commandments so that he can do what he wants.
 We also see power and violence linked closely.
 For example, Napoleon uses his dogs and guns to intimidate others.

 Exam focus: Try to jot down any similarities between Napoleon and Stalin as leaders.
 What warnings might Orwell be giving the reader?